CaseyHrt/azure-network-protocol/README.md

 - `Description` - Provide description for rule.

 For our rule, we will be confiugring the options emboldened above.
-So,
+So, begin with the __protocol__ by selecting the "ICMP".
+This will specify our rule to effect the ICMP protocol.
+Then set our _action_ as "deny".
+So far, our rule is specified to deny transmission

 <br />